kaiyahull/Credit_Risk_Analysis/README.md

 When predicting low-risk credit card customers, precision is most important to the lender.
 However, when predicting high-risk credit card customers, recall is most important.

-Precision measures how likely the customers predicted as being low-risk will actually be low-risk.
-High precision means that the low-risk customers the ML model selects will be low-risk.
+Precision measures how reliable a positive classification is.
+High precision means that the customers the model predicts to be low-risk will actually be low-risk.
 The tradeoff is that some low-risk customers could be predicted to be high-risk incorrectly.
 The lender may not offer credit cards or certain rates to some low-risk customers.
 But with high precision, the lender is less likely to offer a credit card loan to high-risk customers.

 <img src="images/low_risk_pred.png">

 On the other hand, high recall is preferred when determining high-risk customers.
-High recall measures how likely the ML model is to select all high-risk customers from the pool of customers.
+Recall is the measure of the model's ability to find all targeted cases in the dataset.
 With high recall, the model will select all high-risk customers from the model.
 The tradeoff to this is that the model may also select some low-risk customers as being high-risk.
 Again, some low-risk customers will be miscategorized as high-risk but the lender limits possibility of offering credit card loans to high-risk customers.

 <img src="images/high_risk_pred.png">